mako-framework/docs/08_learn_more/00_file_system.md

 ### File system

-You can create a new `FileSystem` object or fetch the instance present in the [IoC container](:base_url:/docs/:version:/getting-started:dependency-injection).
+You can create a new `FileSystem` object or fetch the instance present in the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection).
 In the following examples we'll assume that you'll using the instance from the container.

 The `has` method returns `true` if the provided path exists and `false` if not.